Discontinuous Change in Pro Sport

 The key for athletes is to remember those who proactively engage in the mitigation of their discontinuous change risk are more likely to delay the onset of the discontinuous change paradigm.
 Active engagement in preparing for the eventual worst-case scenario is, in fact, creating an athlete who is more likely to play longer, earn more money and suffer less stress during the career.

 In other words, build awesome squirrel traps before you need them.

 Discontinuous change is real, inside and outside of sport.
 Outside of sport, we can debate the societal impact of a supervolcano eruption, massive climate change or the consequences of a solar flare wiping out the power grid.
 We can put off that debate because it seems like a distant and challenging problem to quantify.

 Athletes have a clear advantage, massive disruption in their lives is inevitable.
 Prepare for it now.
 And realize the outsized benefits.
-Larger squirrels as it were.
+Not having to eat squirrel as it were.

 Game Change was founded in 2011 to serve and enhance the athlete development needs of major professional and elite sport organizations and athletes.
 Game Change specializes in customized research and assessment services, the development of applied interventions and resources designed to provide long-term positive outcomes for organizations and individual athletes.
 Game Change believes strongly in sport as a catalyst for societal change and adheres to the philosophy of ‘changing the world one athlete at a time’.